pdestrais/MyCellar-ionic4-NodeJS-angular7/readme.md

      npm start

 ### build prepare for the different deployment targets

-First, build the application for the 'client' directory
+- First, build the application for the 'client' directory.
+For the web, PWA or mobile targets :

      ionic build --prod or npm run buildProd

+     For the Electron target :

+        npm run buildElectron

+- Second, push or create the deployment package
-- prepare to build the desktop application using electron builder
+     - For Electron : prepare to build the electron desktop application using electron builder

                npm run dist

           A 'dist' directory will be created under the root of the project.
           A 'dmg' file has been created, double click on the file to install on the OS.

+     - For the web app and PWA

-- prepare to release publish as a nodeJS app on the IBM cloud (you need to have a user id on IBM cloud).
+          prepare to release publish as a nodeJS app on the IBM cloud (you need to have a user id on IBM cloud).
           Go to the root directory, then login to could foundry (if not yet done) and push the nodeJS as a cloudfoundry application :

                cf login
                cf push